DRPozdniakov/LangFlow/README.md

 ## Example Usage in Langflow

-1. Add the screenshot MCP server to your Langflow configuration
+1. Add the statistics MCP server to your Langflow configuration
-2. Use the `take_screenshot` tool in your flows to capture screens
+2. Use the `take_statistics` tool in your flows to capture screens
 3. Process the returned base64 image data in subsequent components
 4. Combine with vision models for screen analysis workflows